-Council will audit and access for suitability sites across the shire for public art installations and murals.
+Council will audit and assess suitable sites across the shire for public art installations and murals.
 This list will be available on council's website and seek to guide public interest by identifying appropriate locations.

 3.2.2 Engagement channels